mnomn/recaller/README.md

 # Route2Cloud

-It is designed to let small devices (IoT) in a local network send its data to external servers which requires protocols and security not supported by the device.
+Route messages from small devices (IoT) in a local network to external servers which requires protocols and security not supported by the device.

 This service listens to insecure http POST or PUT and re-sends messages to another host.
 The resend can append security and use a different schema: http, https or mqtt.
 It is also possible to add username and password, http headers or certificates.